mk-mojib/Portfolio/README.md

 ## About Me

-Hi, I'm Md Khalid Mojib, a Front-end developer with a passion for Software Engineer.
-I specialize in HTML, CSS, JavaScript and MERN Stack.
-With a background in Web Development, I enjoy working on unique projects.
+Hi, I'm Md Khalid Mojib, a Front-end Developer with a passion for Software Engineering.
+I specialize in HTML, CSS, JavaScript, and the MERN stack.
+With a strong background in web development, I enjoy working on unique and challenging projects.

 ## Project Structure